An apprenticeship is a way of learning which combines a relevant work placement with on-the-job study.

 An apprenticeship gives you both as it combines on the job training with study.
-Most apprentices attend college one day a week; however, some apprenticeships are taught and marked entirely in the workplace.
+Most apprentices attend college one day a week; however, some apprenticeships are assessed entirely in the workplace.

 Apprenticeships can take between one and four years to complete depending on the level, the apprentice’s ability and the industry sector.

 As an apprentice you will be able to enjoy all the rewards of being part of the working world, as you will receive a salary and holiday pay, as well as reaping the benefits of being a student, as you will be eligible for student discounts and an NUS card.

 If you are entitled to work in the UK, over 16 years-old and not in full-time education, can be an apprentice.

 The minimum wage for apprentices aged 16-18 is £3.90 per hour.

 The same applies if you’re 19 and over and in the first year of your apprenticeship; after that you are entitled to the National Minimum Wage.
 However many employers pay more than this, with some apprentices earning over £300 per week.

 If you have no work experience on your CV, or you’d like to get a taster of a particular job, you might like to consider a Traineeship first.

 Intermediate Level Apprenticeships

 Apprentices undertake work-based learning qualifications such as a Level 2 Competence Qualification, Functional Skills and, in most cases, a relevant knowledge-based qualification.

 Advanced Level Apprenticeships

 Apprentices undertake work-based learning such as a Level 3 Competence, Functional Skills and, in most cases, a relevant knowledge-based qualification.